-Welcome to the charming city of Florence; the capital city in Tuscany and home to some beautiful pieces of renaissance art.
+Welcome to the charming city of Florence; the capital city of Tuscany home to some beautiful pieces of renaissance art and popular Italian landmarks.
 The town is surrounded by gorgeous Tuscan hillsides and many Chianti wineries.
 This 3 Day Florence Itinerary includes some great wine places and ideas, suggestions for museums filled with renaissance art, and more!

 Inside the city, there is no shortage of things to do between sampling Tuscan foods, visiting major museums and buildings, and walking along the stunning Arno river.
 Spending only a few days here will not do this city justice, but first-timers in Florence can get a glimpse of what it has to offer with this Florence guide.

 Florence is a relatively small city and is much less touristy than Rome, Milan or Venice.
 It is perfect for wine, food and art lovers, but I do believe that everyone can find something charming about this place.
 Take a break from the hustle and bustle and spend a more relaxing weekend in Florence!

 Disclaimer: Destguides may receive commission for purchases made through links in this article at no cost to you.

 Using the map of Florence, you can explore all the days and stops.

 Spend your very first day in Florence in the city center at the Piazza del Duomo.
 The Cathedral, otherwise known as the Duomo, is arguably the most famous building in Florence.